Castell Coch: Exterior

 The castle comprises three circular towers—the Keep, the Kitchen Tower and the Well Tower—along with the Hall Block, the Gatehouse and a shell wall; the buildings almost entirely encase the original motte in stone.
 The older parts of the castle are constructed from crudely laid red sandstone rubble and grey limestone, the 19th-century additions in more precisely cut red Pennant sandstone.
 A ditch is cut out of the rock in front of the Gatehouse and leads to an eastern approach road.
 The castle is surrounded by woodland and the 19th-century vineyards below it have been converted into a golf course.
 In 1850, George Clark recorded an "outer court" of which nothing remains; this may, in fact, have been the traces of the earlier lime kiln operations around the site.

 The Gatehouse is reached across a wooden bridge, incorporating a drawbridge.
 Burges intended the bridge to copy those of medieval castles, which he believed were designed to be easily set on fire in the event of attack.
 The Gatehouse was fitted with a wooden defensive bretèche and, above the entrance, Burges sited a portcullis and a glazed statue of the Madonna and Child sculpted by Ceccardo Fucigna.

 The Keep is 12 m in diameter with a square, spurred base; in the 13th century there would have been an adjacent turret, on the south-west side, containing latrines, but few traces remain.
 There is no evidence that the tower that Burges termed a keep would have fulfilled this function in the medieval period and he appears to have chosen the name because of his initial decision to locate the bedrooms of Lord and Lady Bute in the rebuilt tower.
 The Kitchen Tower is also 12 m across and rests on a square, spurred base.
-It was originally two storeys high and contained the medieval kitchen; Burgess raised its height and gave it a conical roof and chimneys.
+It was originally two storeys high and contained the medieval kitchen; Burges raised its height and gave it a conical roof and chimneys.
 The walls of these two towers are around 10 ft thick at the base, thinning to 2 ft at the top.
 The Well Tower at 11.5 m in diameter is slightly narrower than the Keep or Kitchen Tower, with a well in its lowest chamber sunk into the ground.
 The Well Tower lacks the spurs of the other two towers and has a flat rather than curved back, facing onto the courtyard, similar to some of the towers built at Caerphilly by the de Clares.